robolectric/robolectric/eclipse-quick-start.md

 - Click "Finish" (Do NOT create an Android Test project)

 Add a source test directory to your project
-- Right click on 'MyProject' in the package explorer -> New... -> Folder
+- Right click on 'MyProject' in the package explorer &rarr; New... &rarr; Folder
 - Folder name: test (do not make this a source folder for this project - hang tight)
 - Click "Finish"